How To Stop Thinking About Something or Someone

 You didn’t think twice about their turn signal as they were trying to turn into the other space.
 Did you?
 You were oblivious.

 The other driver didn’t make any allowances for your obliviousness.
 They got angry!
-They were rash, impulsive.
+They were rash, and impulsive.

 As for you, you might have called them an expletive.